aspose-imaging/aspose-imaging-reference-tutorials/imaging/english/net/animation-multi-frame-images/create-multi-frame-tiff-images-aspose-imaging-dotnet/_index.md

 }
 ```

-### Load JPEG Files from Directory and Resize Them
+### Load JPEG files from directory and resize them

 #### Overview
 Loading JPEG images, resizing them, and preparing for inclusion in a TIFF file is streamlined with Aspose.Imaging.